 CLO 2: Understand the concept of a Life Cycle Assessment.

 CLO 3: Make responsible textile material selections and analyse the complex relationships and trade-offs between material choice, use, and post use options.

 CLO 4: Identify and analyse emerging trends with materials that offer optimal sustainability potential.

 Overview of Learning Activities

-Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
-Class activities will promote your ability to propose, investigate, plan, analyse, and realise sustainable innovative fashion and textile solutions.
+Your learning will be facilitated via a range of in-class online activities that will require both individual and collaborative engagement.
+Class activities will promote your ability to propose, investigate, plan, analyse, and realise sustainable materials choices for fashion and textile applications.

 Overview of Learning Resources

 RMIT will provide you with resources and tools for learning in this course through our online systems.

 A list of recommended learning resources will be provided by your lecturer, including books, journal articles and web resources.
 You will also be expected to seek further resources relevant to the focus of your own learning.